-Providing feedback on elements that have been successfully demonstrated is also very important.
+Feedback on elements that have been successfully demonstrated is also very important.
 The assessment is the culmination of education, experience and a substantial written submission.
-If the candidate has done something well, let them know - in doing this, assessors are encouraging the next generation of Legal Associates.
+If the candidate has done something well, let them know.

 3.2 Providing constructive feedback